OrangeAoo/Multi-Compliance-MFG-FBSDEs/FinalReports/Report-StepwiseDetail.md

 ### `2.1` A Simply Example: Smooth Penalty Function

 As mentioned above, the jumps in objective functions - indicator functions in terminal conditions - could greatly reduce the model numeric stability.
 Thus when setting up the naive model, we fix $P(x)=x^2$ and reduce the number of controls to 1.
-Let $\mathfrak{T}=\lbrace{t_0,~...~, t_m \rbrace}$ be a dicrete set of points with $t_0=0$ and $T_m=T$, where m is the number of time steps[^9].
+Let $\mathfrak{T}=\lbrace{t_0,~...~, t_m \rbrace}$ be a discrete set of points with $t_0=0$ and $T_m=T$, where m is the number of time steps[^9].
 Here the step size $dt=(t_i-t_{i-1})$ is a constant and $dt=T/m$.
 The smaller the value of h, the closer our discretized path will be to the continuous-time path we wish to simulate.
 Certainly, this will be at the expense of greater computational effort.
-So we set $m=80,~T=1$ for the single-period model and $m_1=m_2=50,~T_1=T_2=2$ for the 2-peirod model.
+So we set $m=80,~T=1$ for the single-period model and $m_1=m_2=50,~T_1=T_2=2$ for the 2-period model.
 While there are a number of discretization schemes available, the simplest and most common scheme is the Euler scheme, which is intuitive and easy to implement.
 In particular, it satisfies the _practical decision-making process_ - make decisions for the next point of time conditioned on the current information.

 The codes in [*2FBSDE_Smooth_Penalty.ipynb*](../1Period/2FBSDE_Smooth_Penalty.ipynb) under the folder [*1Period*](../1Period) solves the following discretized yet simplified FBSDE: